ALCOHOL REHAB CENTER IN GEORGIA

-Patients in Bluff Plantation’s residential alcohol addiction treatment program can expect to receive expert, individualized medical care; a full range of therapeutic options based on what research and experience has proven effective; and additional medical support as needed from specialists at the Medical College of Georgia.
+Patients in Bluff Plantation’s residential alcohol addiction treatment program can expect to receive expert, individualized medical care; a full range of therapeutic options based on what research and experience have proven effective; and additional medical support as needed from specialists at the Medical College of Georgia.

 Through nutritious meals prepared by our chefs, assistance with smoking cessation and help with issues related to alcohol use and withdrawal such as difficulty sleeping or insomnia, we help patients regain their psychological and physical health.
-Individual and group therapy is integrated with holistic and experiential therapies, including our nationally known equine therapy program, art therapy, yoga, horticulture therapy, culinary art therapy and ropes course.
+Individual and group therapy is integrated with holistic and experiential therapies, including our nationally known equine therapy program, art therapy, yoga, horticulture therapy, culinary art therapy, and ropes course.

 All of this is delivered in a serene, welcoming environment, where the focus is on alcohol rehab recovery.
-During their stay, individuals reside in comfortable cottages ensconced in natural beauty of the towering oaks near the Savannah River outside Augusta, GA.
+During their stay, individuals reside in comfortable cottages ensconced in the natural beauty of the towering oaks near the Savannah River outside Augusta, GA.

 How to Get Help for an